jonasberlinma/ci-demo/README.md

   * Uploads the new docker image to Docker Hub (you can use your favorite repository)
   * Creates a new deployment configuration file from the template _deploy.yaml_ and uploads it to the configured Kubernetes cluster

-## You have to add the Kubernetes service manuall
+## You have to add the Kubernetes service manually
 The only thing you should have to add manually is the service.
 To do this use:
 ```
 kubectl expose image-recognizer